-The 3+2 (five years total) program is intended for entering first-year, transfer students or students who change majors early in their undergraduate education.
-During the first three years, each student will complete the MSAT program prerequisites and bachelor’s degree requirements for the major of their choice (exercise science is recommended).
+The accelerated 3+2 (five years total) program is intended for entering first-year Franklin College students, transfer students or students who change majors early in their undergraduate education.
+During the first three years, students will complete the MSAT program prerequisites and bachelor’s degree requirements for the major of their choice (exercise science or psychology are recommended).
 Upon acceptance into the graduate program, students will begin coursework for the MSAT during summer session prior to their fourth year.
-At the end of the student’s fourth year, he or she will receive a bachelor’s degree.
-At the end of successful completion of the fifth year, each student will earn a Master of Science in Athletic Training degree.
+At the end of the fourth year, students will receive a bachelor’s degree.
+At the end of successful completion of the fifth year, students will earn a Master of Science in Athletic Training degree.

-The two-year program is intended for students who have already earned a bachelor’s degree and have completed required prerequisite courses for the MSAT program.
-This program is appropriate for college graduates who may want to change careers; those students who decided athletic training as a career option late in their undergraduate studies; or those who did not have time during their undergraduate years to major in athletic training.
+The two-year MSAT program is intended for students who have already earned a bachelor’s degree and have completed required prerequisite courses for the MSAT program.
+This program is appropriate for college graduates who may want to change careers, students who decided athletic training as a career option late in their undergraduate studies, or those who did not have time during their undergraduate years to major in athletic training.